DeLisle Worrell

-Dr. DeLisle Worrell is a former governor of the Central Bank of Barbados.
-He served as governor from November 2009 until March 2017.
+Dr. DeLisle Worrell is a former Governor of the Central Bank of Barbados.
+He served as Governor from November 2009 until March 2017.
 He has also served as executive director of the Caribbean Centre for Money and Finance (CCMF).
 Since June 2018, he is a member of the Financial Policy Council of the Bermuda Monetary Authority.

 Early life and education

-Worrell was born in Barbados, then a British territory, in 1945.
+Worrell was born in Barbados, then a British colony, in 1945.
 He is married to Monica Drayton.